ISDuBA/ISDuBA/docs/operations.md

 ISDuBA is built to download CSAF documents from the internet.
-The places where these are searched for are configured by users with role `source-manager` and external documents like the `provider-metadata.json`.
+The places where these are searched for are configured by users with role `source-manager` and external documents like the `provider-metadata.json` files.

-As regular operation the `isdubad` daemon does the downloading in the backgroud.
+As regular operation the `isdubad` daemon does the downloading in the background.

 This combination may be misused as a scanning device in form of blind [Server Side Request Forgery (SSRF)](https://owasp.org/www-community/attacks/Server_Side_Request_Forgery).
-_Blind_ because users may see that those scanning requests for CSAF things fail, but do not get the contents back.
+_Blind_ because users may see that those scanning requests for CSAF contents fail, but do not get the contents back.

 To reduce the risk, `isdubad` comes with a predefined set of rules which